Gregofi/exam-tester-3000/README.md

 They can be added via form in the page.
 These questions can then be exported and imported as JSON.
 The app also tracks which questions you failed to answer correctly.
 You can review them later.

+The tester is hosted [here](https://gregofi.github.io/exam-tester-3000/).

+All questions are stored locally in `localStorage`.
+Be careful when deleting data in the browser, because that might take the questions with it.

 ## Design note
 This app was something i needed for certain exam, it was also created day and a half before it, and time was a factor.
 That's why it looks the way it looks (both on inside and outside).